gatherspiel/.github/profile/README.md

 The goal of this project is to build a non commercial open source platform to help people organize and host in person board game events.
 The platform will consist of the following parts.
-- An open API that other specialized websites can use to list and manage events.
+- An open API that can be used by websites to list and manage local events in a specific area.
 - A zero dependency JavaScript UI framework designed for in person event listing websites.

 As a starting point, the project has a site specific for board games in the Washington, DC area, https://dmvboardgames.com/.
+[Here](https://github.com/Create-Third-Places/.github/blob/documentation-updates/profile/roadmap.md) is a more detailed roadmap

 For a list of issues recommended for first time contributors, look [here](https://github.com/Create-Third-Places/DMVBoardGames/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22).
 Issues will have a point value indicating the estimated complexity.